johannchopin/restapify/README.md

 </a>

 ## Overview
-Restapify is a tool that allows you to easily and quickly deploy a mocked REST API using an intuitive json files structure.
+Restapify is a tool that allows you to easily and quickly deploy a local REST API using an intuitive and developer friendly JSON file structure.

 ## Getting Started
 ### Using the cli